PhobGCC/PhobGCC-doc/For_Users/Phob_Extras_Guide.md

 # Toggling and Configuring an Extra

-Once you've finished flashing your PhobGCC with the Extra-enabled firmware, you can then toggle and configure the Extra you enabled by using the button combinations listed at the start of this document and following the configuration guide for the Extra you enabled.
+Once you've finished flashing your PhobGCC with the Extra-enabled firmware, you can then toggle and configure the Extra you enabled (assuming you're not in safe mode) by using the button combinations listed at the start of this document and following the configuration guide for the Extra you enabled.

 If you have any issues, please refer to the PhobGCC Discord's tech support.